jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 ## Number Literal Extensions

-Prior to ES5, number literals looked like the following -- the octal form was not officially specified, only allowed as an extension that browsers had come to de fact agreement on:
+Prior to ES5, number literals looked like the following -- the octal form was not officially specified, only allowed as an extension that browsers had come to de facto agreement on:

 ```js
 var dec = 42,